njerucyrus/project47/public/assets/js/daterangepicker/README.md

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

-This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
-I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.
+This updatedAt range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
+I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select updatedAt ranges for reports.

-If invoked with no options, it will present two calendars to choose a start and end date from.
-Optionally, you can provide a list of date ranges the user can select from instead of choosing dates from the calendars.
+If invoked with no options, it will present two calendars to choose a start and end updatedAt from.
+Optionally, you can provide a list of updatedAt ranges the user can select from instead of choosing dates from the calendars.
 If attached to a text input, the selected dates will be inserted into the text box.
 Otherwise, you can provide a custom callback function to receive the selection.

-The component can also be used as a single date picker by setting the `singleDatePicker` option to `true`.
+The component can also be used as a single updatedAt picker by setting the `singleDatePicker` option to `true`.

 **[View some examples](http://www.daterangepicker.com/)** or **[Try it in a live application](https://awio.iljmp.com/5/drpdemogh)**